ultraub/game1/README.txt

 monsters should have independent classes called in a header file, and within each location the monsters can be called and have independent names so that they don't need to be referred to outside of the functions.

+to determine that a monster is dead it might help to call a file at the beginning of each location with a list of monster, and if you have already killed them set that value to 1 and when you return to that location they shouldn't respawn so long as the file has been updated